 So, if you’re heading to Amsterdam to experience craft beers and quality venues, we pinpointed the top 5 Amsterdam pubs based on number of reviews (min.
 100) and Sentiment (over 90/100).

-For each establishment, we also tracked the Footfall Index, a KPI that measures the popularity of any place and the frequency distribution of customers.
+For each establishment, we also tracked the Popularity Index, a KPI that measures the popularity of any place and the frequency distribution of customers.
 Check out the top places below: